mayadata-io/culture/PLEDGE.md

 2. Vishnu Attur, signed the pledge on 28-Feb-2018.
 3. Kiran Mova, signed the pledge on 01-Mar-2018.
 4. Ajesh Baby, signed the pledge on 01-Mar-2018.
+5. Sudarshan Darga, signed the pledge on 01-Mar-2018.